Integrate Postman Vault with HashiCorp Vault

 Learn more about Postman Vault integrations.

 To enable Postman to access your HashiCorp Vault instance, you first need to set up an OpenID Connect (OIDC) identity provider in HashiCorp Vault.
-Integrating Postman Vault with HashiCorp Vault requires a Postman Team Admin or Super Admin to enter the following for your OIDC identity provider:
+Integrating Postman Vault with HashiCorp Vault requires a Postman Admin or Super Admin to enter the following for your OIDC identity provider:

 You can integrate with a HashiCorp Vault instance that’s managed in HashiCorp Cloud Platform or self-managed.

 Once the integration is connected, you need to authenticate with your HashiCorp account.
 Then you can link vault secrets with HashiCorp Vault using the path to the KV (key-value) secrets engine, path to the secret, and key name for each secret.
-Postman supports version 2 KV secrets engines and static and dynamic secrets.
+Postman supports version 1 and 2 KV secrets engines and static and dynamic secrets.

 To set up the integration, you need to first set up an OpenID Connect (OIDC) identity provider in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.